I'm No Angel

-I'm No Angel is a 1933 American pre-Code black comedy film directed by Wesley Ruggles, and starring Mae West and Cary Grant.
+I'm No Angel is a 1933 American pre-Code semimusical romantic comedy film directed by Wesley Ruggles and starring Mae West and Cary Grant.
 West received sole story and screenplay credit.
-It is one of her early films, and, as such, was not subjected to the heavy censorship that dogged her screenplays after Hollywood began enforcing the Hays Code.
+The film was one of her earliest few breakthrough-role appearances, and as such, was not subjected to the heavy censorship that dogged her screenplays after Hollywood began enforcing the Hays Code.